szpajder/dumpvdl2/README.md

   `_YYYYMMDD` in this case.
 If file extension is present, it will be placed after the suffix.

 - Add `--utc` option if you prefer UTC timestamps rather than local timezone in output and filenames.

+- Add `--raw-frames` option to display payload of AVLC frames in raw hex for debugging purposes.

 ### Integration with Planeplotter